-The Town of Old Saybrook last revalued its real property to be effective on its October 1, 2008 Grand List.
-The Town is currently undergoing a revaluation for the October 1, 2013 Grand List for the fiscal year 2014-2015.
+The Town of Old Saybrook last revalued its real property to be effective on its October 1, 2013 Grand List.
 Under Section 12-62 of the Connecticut General Statutes, the Town must do a revaluation every five years based on generally accepted mass appraisal methods and a revaluation by physical inspection no later than 10 years from the preceding physical inspection.
 Prior to the completion of each revaluation, the Assessor shall conduct a field review.
 The maintenance of an equitable tax base and the location and appraisal of all real and personal property within the Town for inclusion on the Grand List is the responsibility of the Assessor.
 The Grand List represents the total of assessed value for all taxable real and personal property located within the Town as of October 1.
 A Board of Assessment Appeals determines whether adjustments to the Assessor's list on assessments under appeal are warranted.
 Assessments are computed at seventy percent (70%) of market value at the time of the last general revaluation.